MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 	  [1] Male   Male   Female Male   Male   Male   Female Male   Female Male
 	  Levels: Female Male

 As mentioned earlier, by default, RevoScaleR codes factor levels in the order in which they are encountered in the input file(s).
-This could lead you to have a State variable ordered as “Maine”, “Vermont”, “New Hampshire”, “Massachusetts”, “Connecticut”, etc. Usually, you would prefer to have the levels of such a variable sorted in alphabetical order.
-You can do this with rxFactors using the sortLevels flag.
-It is most useful to specify this flag as part of the factorInfo list for each variable, although if you have a large number of factors and want most of them to be sorted, you can also set the flag to TRUE globally and then specify sortLevels=FALSE for those variables you want to order in a different way.
+This could lead you to have a State variable ordered as “Maine”, “Vermont”, “New Hampshire”, “Massachusetts”, “Connecticut”, and so forth.

+Usually, you would prefer to have the levels of such a variable sorted in alphabetical order.
+You can do this with **rxFactors** using the sortLevels flag.
+It is most useful to specify this flag as part of the *factorInfo* list for each variable, although if you have a large number of factors and want most of them to be sorted, you can also set the flag to TRUE globally and then specify *sortLevels=FALSE* for those variables you want to order in a different way.

-When using the sortLevels flag, it is useful to keep in mind that it is the *levels* that are being sorted, not the data itself, and that the levels are always character data.
+When using the *sortLevels* flag, it is useful to keep in mind that it is the *levels* that are being sorted, not the data itself, and that the levels are always character data.
 If you are using the individual values of a continuous variable as factor levels, you may be surprised by the sorted order of the levels: for example, the levels 1, 3, 20 are sorted as “1”, “20”, “3”.

 Another common use of factor recoding is in analyzing survey data gathered using Likert items with five or seven level responses.
 For example, suppose a customer satisfaction survey offered the following seven-level responses to each of four questions: